daniel-herink/jsonresume-theme-kendall-herink/README.md

 I have made two large changes to the "Kendall" theme:
 1. Removal of the profile picture
 2. Improvement of the `projects` section
+3. Changed colors to be more "dark mode"

 You can view my resume, which uses this theme, here: [danielherink.com](https://danielherink.com).